zachvalenta/jvns.ca/content/post/2018-09-03-editing-my-blog-s-http-headers-with-cloudflare-workers.markdown

 This isn't the first time something like this happened -- in 2017, the `Content-Encoding: gzip` header [mysteriously disappeared](https://jvns.ca/blog/2017/05/10/a-small-website-bug-story/) and I never found out why that was either.
 But!
-Just because I don't know *why* this is happening and I have no visibility into it, doesn't mean I can fix it?
+Even though I don't know *why* this is happening and I have no visibility into it, I can still try to fix it!

 ### things I tried